datacracy/agora/README.md

 # agora
-Citizen platform for government control
+Citizen platform for open discussions and determine common actions